Anon-Planet/thgtoa/guide.md

 -   Qubes Forum: <https://forum.qubes-os.org/t/qubes-os-installation-detached-encrypted-boot-and-header/6205> <sup>[[Archive.org]][1368]</sup>

-#### **I have only tested the above method myself.
+> **Warning**: **I have only tested the above method myself.
 It isn't recommended for any person who doesn't know what they are doing.
 You could end up with a non-bootable system and lose critical data.**

 ##### The Veracrypt Way: